Video Link: https://vimeo.com/293025713

 When was Testosterone first Named?

-The researchers that isolated Testosterone were from the Netherlands, and created the word, Testosterone, soon after discovering it.
+The researchers that isolated Testosterone was from the Netherlands, and created the word, Testosterone, soon after discovering it.
 Testosterone literally means, Steroid of the Testes.

 How Many Kinds of Anabolic Steroid Are There and Where Do They Come From?